xorgy/joto/README.md

 ## Minimum Supported Rust Version (MSRV)

-These packages have been verified to compile with **Rust 1.64** and later.
+MSRVs differ between individual packages in this workspace, but all of them are known to compile with **Rust 1.79** and later.

 Future versions might increase the Rust version requirement.
 It will not be treated as a breaking change, and as such can even happen with small patch releases.